sameehkhan/Instapx/README.md

 ## Background and Overview

-Instagram is a clone of the video-streaming site, Instagram.
-On this site, users are able to create new accounts and login and watch short clips of popular movies and shows.
+Instagram is a clone of the social media site, Instagram.
+On this site, users are able to create new accounts and login and view and post pictures.

 Features cloned from Instagram include:
 * User authentication
 * Feed
 * Profile
 * Post Modals
-* Liking posts
+* Likes
-* Commenting on posts
+* Comments
-* Search bar
+* User Search
-* User follows and followings
+* Follows